-As long-time readers know, there is no one best camera.
-Instead, you choose the one that is best for you — at your current abilities, budget and interest.
+As long-time readers of Photoxels know, we have always insisted that you should stop trying to find and buy the best camera.
+Instead, you need to choose the one that is best for you — at your current abilities, budget and interest.

 There is no point in choosing a camera that is way beyond your ability to use it properly; in fact, it may frustrate you and discourage you from further pursuing your hobby.
 We all have a budget to live within, though we could also wait and save up longer to get the camera that is just right for us.
 And, based on your interest, one camera and lens combination may serve you better than another combination.